 However, treatment options can vary and it's important to find a doctor who understands how to treat atherosclerosis at the root of the problem.
-Surgical treatment does not permanently solve a patient’s cardiac problems, even if the surgery is completely successful says Michael Cleman, MD, professor of of Cardiology and director of the Interventional Cardiology Program at Yale Medicine.
-Cleman says he always refers patients for cardiac rehabilitation.
+Surgical treatment does not permanently solve a patient’s cardiac problems, even if the surgery is completely successful says Michael Cleman, MD, director of the Interventional Cardiology Program at Yale Medicine.
+Dr. Cleman says he always refers patients for cardiac rehabilitation.

 “It gets you in with a supervised exercise program,” he says.
 “The majority of people weren’t exercising before the condition.”
 At rehab, he says, they go over diet and weight loss techniques.
 “It’s motivating for people,” he says, “and just as important, you’re with other people who have a similar problem so you’re not isolated."

 Chest pain and shortness of breath while walking are the signature symptoms of coronary atherosclerosis.
 Unfortunately, in early stages of buildup, patients may not exhibit any symptoms at all, making atherosclerosis difficult to catch.